About Cameron

 Outside of my work, I’m a photographer, a writer, and an enthusiastic participant in café culture — which is a polite way of saying I do some of my best thinking over a good coffee in a place with a notebook, pen, and interesting people nearby.

 If you’re working on something that matters and looking for someone who will take it as seriously as you do, I’d like to hear about it.
+Let’s talk.

-Cameron is a professional member of the Canadian Psychological Association, Canadian Society for Industrial & Organizational Psychology, the American Evaluation Association and is a Credentialed Evaluator (CE) and active member of the Canadian Evaluation Society.
+Cameron Norman is a professional member of the Canadian Psychological Association, Canadian Society for Industrial & Organizational Psychology, the American Evaluation Association and is a Credentialed Evaluator (CE) and active member of the Canadian Evaluation Society.
 He is also a member of the Canadian Public Health Association (where he is a former award winner) and the Ontario Public Health Association.

 Cameron’s current CV can be downloaded here.